 Portfolio Projects: Unit 1 Controlled Assessment

-Emotions and Issue based art – This unit explores emotion and expression in art.
+Extended Project theme: Emotion – This unit explores emotion and expression in art.
 Pupils are introduced to new and varied art techniques whilst improving their skill level in areas studied at KS3.
 Emphasis continues to be on strong observational skills and exploration through experimenting and risk taking in their practical work.
 Pupils will study a range of artists’ work and are expected to develop their project work independently as the project progresses.
 The extended project is broken down into units which ensure the GCSE pupils can evidence a wide range of techniques and media in their portfolio.
 Work will include experimental drawing techniques, collage, canvas painting, relief and 3D work, clay studies and printmaking.

 Exam style project – Past exam paper themes are set to promote and develop independent learning resulting in more personal and meaningful outcomes for the pupils’ PPE exams.
 Projects are structured to ensure pupils experience an exam project prior to receiving their ESA paper in January of Year 11.

 Externally Set Assignment: Unit 2 Exam task